datacarpentry/image-processing/episodes/08-edge-detection.md

 thresholding values, and so on.
 A few minutes developing a program to tweak parameters like this can save you the hassle of repeatedly running a program from the command line with different parameter values.

+## Other edge detection functions

+As with blurring, there are other options for finding edges in OpenCV.
+These include `cv2.Sobel()`, which you will recognize as part of the Canny method.
+Another choice is `cv2.Laplacian()`.